patrickbiegon/ionize-react-app/README.md

-# SheTrades Single Codebase Proof of Concept
+# Single Codebase using IONIC to build web, mobile, pwa and electron application

-This proof of concept app with social login - one first feature phase 2 requires.
+This simple React Ionic app that implement social login - facebook and google.

 ## Steps to run the react app
 1. clone repo.